- The Taught Curriculum

 - Forest School

-Welcome back to a really exciting and colourful new term in Clownfish Class.
+We have had a really busy term 4 in Clownfish Class.

 After reading the story ‘Lost and Found’ we created a fantastic role play area where the children spent hours engaged in some really rich, dramatic play.
 We also created our own life size Emporer penguin and measured ourselves against it.
 The children found it interesting looking at the different types of penguins and loved ordering their own heights against them.
 We continued to look closely at cold weather by exploring the properties of ice alongside freezing and thawing lots of items.

 We had such a brilliant time learning all about Chinese New Year and ‘Dancing Dragons’.
 A variety of noodles, rice and spices made for a wonderful sensory exploration area.
 We explored our creative side making a whole class dragon.
 At the end of the week we went over to the big school playground and performed a wonderful Chinese dance where we banged the drums, enjoyed shaking our bells and waved our ribbons in the wind.
 Excitingly, the big pupils came out of class and clapped and cheered us on.
 It really was a lovely week of rich learning opportunities.